ezra-buckingham/ezra-buckingham.github.io/content/blog/containers-ci_cd.md

 Using your favorite IDE or text editor, you can now edit that `Dockerfile` you just created to hold the same `Dockerfile` you use to build Cobalt Strike.
 And that's really all you need to do!
 We will add more containers in a bit.

-## Creating the Pipeline & Building the Image
+## Creating a Basic Pipeline

 Since we are using GitLab to handle the pipeline, all we need to do to enable the repository to integrate with the GitLab CI/CD is add a `.gitlab-ci.yml` file in the root of our repository (as per the [GitLab documentation](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html)).
 The `.gitlab-ci.yml` file is going to be our workhorse: it will hold all the build and deploy commands for our container images.

 When you look at some of the examples on the web of how to structure the `.gitlab-ci.yml` file, it can get really confusing and scary quickly.
-However, the one thing to remember is that this file is just a fancy way to run shell commands on a computer.
+However, the one thing to remember is that this file is just a fancy way to run shell commands on a computer that GitLab will spin up whenever you commit to your repository (or when you manually kick off the build).
 With that, let's look at a simple example of the base `.gitlab-ci.yml` file we will use for our repository!

 ```yaml
 build: